-1. Introduction
+I. Introduction

-Data-driven appearance models [11, 12] express the Bidirectional Reflectance Distribution Function (BRDF) of a homogeneous material as a linear combination of a large set of measured "basis" BRDFs.
+ATA-DRIVEN appearance models [1], [2] express the Ridirectional Postson Production Produ Bidirectional Reflectance Distribution Function (BRDF) of a homogeneous material (i.e., a spatially invariant material) as a linear combination of a large set of measured "basis" BRDFs.
 The key assumption is that this large set of basis BRDFs covers the full space of BRDFs, and any BRDF in this space can be represented as convex combination of these basis BRDFs, thereby inheriting all the intricate reflectance details present in the measured basis BRDFs that can be difficult to model with analytical BRDF models.
 Compared to analytical BRDF models that require an expensive and fragile non-linear optimization to estimate the model parameters from reflectance measurements, data-driven BRDF models, by virtue of its linear nature, only require a linear least squares to estimate the model parameters.
-Recent advances have shown great promise in reconstructing a data-driven BRDF from very few measurements [13, 25].
+Recent advances have shown great promise in reconstructing a data-driven BRDF from very few measurements [3], [4].
 However, these methods rely on controlled directional or point lighting.
-A key problem in generalizing prior methods to natural lighting is that these prior methods require a non-linear encoding (e.g., logarithmic) to compress the dynamic range of the the basis BRDFs in order to regularize the estimation of the model parameters.
-Such non-linear encoding can only be undone after linear parameter estimation if the observations consist of direct BRDF observations (i.e., a single view and a single light direction per observation).
+A key problem in generalizing prior methods to natural lighting is that these prior methods require a non-linear encoding (e.g., logarithmic) to compress the dynamic range of the basis BRDFs in order to regularize the estimation of the model parameters.
+Such nonlinear encoding can only be undone after linear parameter estimation if the observations consist of direct BRDF observations (i.e., a single view and a single light direction per observation).
 In contrast, observations under natural lighting are the result of an integration of the BRDF times lighting over all directions, and only linear transformations of the BRDF are transparent to this integration.

-In this paper we aim to narrow the gap between inverse rendering with data-driven BRDF models and analytical BRDF models under natural lighting while retaining the robustness and simplicity of linear parameter estimation for data-driven models.
-We consider our work a first exploration in this direction that demonstrates that robust linear data-driven BRDF model parameter estimation under natural lighting is feasible, rather than introducing a practical and/or competitive method to current advanced inverse rendering methods that use an analytical BRDF models as a basis.
-To focus our exploration, we will a-priori assume that the natural lighting is known and that we have a full characterization of the material reflectance under this lighting condition in the form of a reflectance map [18].
+In this paper we aim to narrow the gap between inverse rendering with data-driven isotropic BRDF models and analytical BRDF models under natural lighting while retaining the robustness and simplicity of linear parameter estimation for data-driven models.
+We consider our work a first exploration in this direction that demonstrates that robust linear data-driven isotropic BRDF model parameter estimation under natural lighting is feasible, rather than introducing a practical and/or competitive method to current advanced inverse rendering methods that use analytical BRDF models as a basis.
+To focus our exploration, we will a-priori assume that the natural lighting is known and that we have a full characterization of the material reflectance under this lighting condition in the form of a reflectance map [5] (i.e., a photograph of a spherical sample), and investigate extensions to other (a-priori known) shapes in section VIII.